reetiraj123/project-web_dev/README.md

 # capstone-project

-group of 6 making a capstone project for college 1st year.
+Group of 6 students making a capstone project for college 1st year.
-A basic demo files are upoaded for now.
+A basic demo files are uploaded for now.
 Team members if you wanna make any changes, send push requests.
 And always add a dscription.

 The website name is finalised.
 The demo first page is looking good as well.